joaopalmeiro/next-contentful/README.md

 - [@contentful/rich-text-react-renderer](https://www.npmjs.com/package/@contentful/rich-text-react-renderer) package.
 - [Vercel](https://vercel.com/) (add the environment variables from the `.env.local` file).
 - Incremental Static Regeneration: Next.js generates new pages and regenerates the current pages on the fly when data is updated.
+- Fallback pages: placeholder content while Next.js fetches new data for a page.